Welcome to today's edition of the Rush 24-7 podcast.

 So he ends with a pro-life message at a Catholic dinner.

-Last night after all this, CNN Piers Morgan tonight is guest.
+Last night after all this, CNN Piers Morgan tonight, his guest, oh, he had a fill-in host, Wolf Blitzer filling in.

-Because Piers Morgan, I bet Axelrod got him thrown off the area last night.
+You know, probably punishing Piers Morgan because Piers Morgan, I bet Axelrod got him thrown off the air last night.

-Instead, they got the guest host, Wolf Blitzer, speaking to the Huffing and Puffington Post blogger, Tanya Acker about the speeches.
+Instead, they get the guest host, Wolf Blitzer, speaking to the Huffing and Puffington Post blogger Tanya Acker about the speeches.

 And Blitzer said, Tanya, what did you think of both these candidates?